any-docs/css/content/reference/selectors/_colon_active-view-transition-type/index.md

 #### CSS

 In our styles, we start off by creating a set of nested rules using the `:active-view-transition` pseudo-class.
 These styles will be applied whenever a view transition is active, regardless of the their types.
-We apply a {{cssxref("view-transition-name")}} of `none` to the {{cssxref(":root")}}, as we don't want any elements captured and animated on transition except for the `<p>` element, which is given a `view-transition-name` of `slide`.
+We apply a `view-transition-name` of `none` to the `:root`, as we don't want any elements captured and animated on transition except for the `<p>` element, which is given a `view-transition-name` of `slide`.

 ```css hidden live-sample___basic_usage
 html,